Gas Grill Safety Tips

 - Do not force too much propane into an LP cylinder.
-By law, a 20 pound cylinder should be filled only to 80% of capacity.
+Check your local laws.
+You may find that a 20-pound cylinder should be filled only to 80% of capacity.
 This leaves some room for the liquid to expand.
 DO NOT ask the propane supplier to overfill the cylinder!!

 - Once the LP cylinder is connected, the grill must be kept outside in a well-ventilated space.
 When not in use, the LP cylinder valve must be turned to the OFF position (clockwise).

 - If storing the gas grill indoors, the LP cylinder MUST be disconnected, removed, and stored outdoors.
 NEVER store an LP cylinder indoors.

 - The cylinder valve outlet must be plugged whenever the cylinder is not connected to the grill or is being transported unless it is a quick close coupling or quick-connect type of cylinder valve.
 Follow manufacturer’s instructions for handling of cylinders.

 - Always store LP cylinder upright and in areas where temperatures won’t exceed 120 degrees Fahrenheit.
 Never store a spare LP cylinder on or near a grill or any other appliance.

 - Always check for gas leaks every time you disconnect and reconnect the regulator to the LP cylinder.

 - Never attach or disconnect an LP cylinder, or move or alter gas fittings when the grill is in operation or is hot.